-Read on to learn about the different types of defenses that may be available to defendants charged with robbery.
+Read on to learn about the different types of robbery defenses available to defendants charged with the crime of robbery.

-In a criminal prosecution, the government has the burden of proving that the defendant committed the crime beyond a reasonable doubt.
-This burden of proof means that a defendant can often avoid a conviction by attacking the prosecution's evidence or by offering up evidence that undermines the prosecution's case.
+In criminal law, the prosecution — the government — has to prove that the defendant committed the crime beyond a reasonable doubt.
+A defendant can often avoid a robbery conviction by attacking the prosecution's evidence.
+The defense can also offer evidence that undermines the prosecution's case.

-For example, a robbery defendant could offer alibi evidence that they had left the state two days before the robbery took place, or that they had attended an event at the time of the robbery and could provide several witnesses to corroborate that fact.
-The defense could also challenge eyewitness identifications, security camera videos, or other evidence presented by the prosecution.
+For instance, the defendant can offer an alibi that they were not in the state days before and during the robbery.
+They can also say they were at an event during the robbery and provide witnesses to corroborate their whereabouts.
+The defense could challenge eyewitness identifications, videos, or other evidence presented by the prosecution.

-It's important to note that the defendant doesn't have to entirely convince a jury of their actual innocence.
-Instead, if the defendant is able to cast reasonable doubt on the prosecution's arguments, the jury should return a verdict of "not guilty."
+It's important to note that the defendant doesn't have to convince a jury of their innocence.
+Instead, the defendant can cast reasonable doubt against the prosecution's case.
+If there is doubt about the defendant's guilt, the jury should return a verdict of "not guilty."

-Intoxication that results from actions outside the defendant's control will usually excuse any criminal behavior committed during the intoxication.
-In this situation, the defendant will have to prove that the intoxication occurred against their will or without their knowledge.
+Intoxication resulting from actions outside the defendant's control usually excuses any criminal behavior.
+This often occurs when using involuntary intoxication as a defense.
+In this situation, the defendant must prove that the intoxication occurred against their will or without their knowledge or consent.

-If the defendant can show that someone forced them to commit the robbery by threatening them with immediate death or bodily injury, they may have a complete defense to the robbery charges.
 Proving duress can be difficult for the defendant.
-Additionally, many courts have rejected this as a defense because the defendant didn't have a sufficient fear of harm or had ample opportunity to avoid committing the robbery without risking death or serious injury.
+Additionally, many courts have rejected this as a defense if the defendant does not have sufficient evidence.
+The courts also reject this defense if the defendant had ample opportunity to avoid the crime without risking death or serious injury.

 Seek Legal Help from a Robbery Defense Lawyer